-Lawn sprinklers are gaining in popularity because truth be told, nobody wants to spend a beautiful summer day by dragging a hose up and down the yard.
+Lawn and garden sprinklers are gaining in popularity because truth be told, nobody wants to spend a beautiful summer day by dragging a hose up and down the yard.
 They are quite common in residencies that have a large yard or garden, although people with a smaller yard are now inclined to install them, as they can save time and money in the long run.
 A sprinkler system installed on your lawn can be powered by a controller and a timer and you can set up an automatic watering schedule, provided that your system is advanced enough to be programmed to do so.
+It ends up

 Benefits of Sprinkler Systems